Snow, Conrad Edwin, 1889-1975

 Found in 1 Collection or Record:

-Overview Conrad E. Snow (1889-1975), lawyer.
-Dartmouth College Class of 1912.
-Consists of correspondence, journals, diaries, and a scrapbook related to his academic life at Dartmouth College, Harvard Law School, and his military service during World War I and World War II.
-Some material related to his mother Norma Currier Snow is also included.
+The papers of Conrad E. Snow consist of personal and professional correspondence, diaries, drawings, essays, poetry, newspapers clippings, and other documents related to his academic life at Dartmouth College, Harvard Law School and his military service during World War I and II.
+Correspondence, writings and brochures related to his mother, Norma Currier Snow, are also included.
+Of note are diaries, correspondence, and a scrapbook with Snow’s military orders from World War I.